Light Traps for Fans in Poultry Industry: Balancing Airflow and Light Control

 Calculating fan performance

 This article is part of our white paper 'introduction to light traps'.
 Besides the content in this blog, we measure the performance of different fans with light traps under different circumstances and explain what to pay attention to.
-It is available for download here.
+Download our white paper 'Introduction to Light Traps' here.

 Picture of Vostermans Ventilation